Cooking plov in the Kazan

 Finely chop or press the garlic.

-Peel the carrots and cut them into thin strips (classic for plov).
+Peel the carrots and cut them into fine strips (classic for Plov).

-Heat the kazan thoroughly and add the oil.
+Heat the Kazan strongly and add the oil.

 Sear the meat vigorously on all sides until lightly browned.

-Then add the onions and garlic and sauté briefly.
+Then add onions and garlic and sauté briefly.

 3. Add vegetables and spices

-Pour in about 100 ml of vegetable stock and simmer everything over medium heat for about 10-12 minutes .
+Pour in about 100 ml of vegetable broth and simmer everything over medium heat for about 10–12 minutes.

 4. Cook the rice